arabog/ALXDiary/Cloud/L4: CI-CD/04 - Enabling/intro.md

 Run your playbook using the command ansible-playbook main.yml.

 -: Build an Inventory File
-Query the instances i have: returns all d ec2 available as at ds time aws ec2 describe-instances --query 'Reservations[*].Instances[*].PublicIpAddress' --output text
+Query the instances i have: returns all d ec2 available as at ds time:

+aws ec2 describe-instances --query 'Reservations[*].Instances[*].PublicIpAddress' --output text

 Script to Create the Initial Inventory File: create inventory